gabriellegao/data-engineering-zoomcamp/06_stream_processing/README.md

 If one consumer fails, Kafaka will direct the partition to another consumer in the same consumer group.
 #### Partition and Key
 Messages in Kafka topics are divided into partitions using keys.
-The formula below determins which partition layer the message should go to.
+The formula below apply hash function on keys to determine which partition layer the message should go to.
 ```bash
 partition = hash(key) % number_of_partitions
 ```

 ### Offset
 The offset is the order of messages in a partition, like 0,1,2...